viralemergence/virion/README.md

 virion %<>% filter(!(Database == "SRA")) # option 2 (currently equivalent)
 ```

-Other, more advanced users may be interested in using the entire edgelist of possible host-virus associations in SRA, which is found in `SRA_as_Edgelist.zip`.
+Other, more advanced users may be interested in using the entire edge list of possible host-virus associations in SRA, which is found in `SRA_as_Edgelist.zip`.
 Alternate scoring methods that are less conservative will include many more false positives, but also potentially more true positives.
 In the long term, we hope to develop score metrics that are more informative but still easily incorporated into the VIRION architecture.

 # Additional information
 ### Citing VIRION